bitzertech/DevOps/01-exercise-1.md

 ## Namespaces

 Namespaces are the default way for kubernetes to separate resources.
+If you don't specify any namespace then everything will be deployed in the **default** namespace.

 ### Create a namespace (optional)